[email protected] 212-339-0500

 Promoting space, access, and agency for adolescent girls and young women (AGYW) to build sustainable communities.

 In the Adolescent Girls Community of Practice (AGCoP), our clients are the girls.
 The AGCoP helps strengthen the capacity of different actors to design, implement, and evaluate effective, scalable programs that build the protective health, economic, cognitive, and social assets of adolescent girls, particularly the most off-track.
 We work with institutions ranging from large, multilateral and bilateral organizations and governments to small community-based organizations and national or regional networks.
+Are you interested in working with us?
+Please tell us more using the Expression of Interest Form.

 Why girls?